sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 {: #fig-ecp-alternate-2 title="Alternate ECP Collection Architecture"}

 ## Datastream Collection
-The NIST 800-126 specification, also known as SCAP  1.2, provides details on what it calls a "datastream".
-A datastream is an encapsulation of all the content required to, for example, perform configuration assessment on a given endpoint.
-This includes CPE, OVAL, XCCDF, and CPE-Dictionary information.
-Datastreams were intended to provide an envelope enabling transfer of SCAP data more easily.
+The NIST 800-126 specification, also known as SCAP 1.2, provides the technical specifications for a "datastream collection".
+The specification describes the "datastream collection" as being "composed of SCAP data streams and SCAP source components".
+A "datastream" provides an encapsulation of the SCAP source components required to, for example, perform configuration assessment on a given endpoint.
+These source components include XCCDF checklists, OVAL Definitions, and CPE Dictionary information.
+A single "datastream collection" may encapsulate multiple "datastreams", and reference any number of SCAP components.
+Datastream collections were intended to provide an envelope enabling transfer of SCAP data more easily.

+The NIST 800-126 specification also defines the "SCAP result data stream" as being conformant to the Asset Reporting Format specification, defined in NISTIR-7694.
+The Asset Reporting Format provides an encapsulation of the SCAP source components, Asset Information, and SCAP result components, such as system characteristics and state evaluation results.

-What NIST 800-126 did not do is specify the interface for finding or acquiring this information.
-Discovering the actual resources for this information could be done via ROLIE, as described in the Software Inventory section above, but it could also be performed on an existing basis.
-Or, perhaps this is an opportunity to provide results produced by SCAP-validated tooling to a larger ecosystem.
+What NIST 800-126 did not do is specify the interface for finding or acquiring source datastream information, nor an interface for publishing result information.
+Discovering the actual resources for this information could be done via ROLIE, as described in the Policy Services section above, but other repositories of SCAP data exist as well.

 ## Network Configuration Collection
 Henk's draft illustrates a SACM Component incorporating a YANG Push client function and an XMPP-grid publisher function.
 Henk's draft further states "the output of the YANG Push client function is encapsulated in a SACM Content Element envelope, which is again encapsulated in a SACM statement envelope" which are published, essentially, via an XMPP-Grid Connector for SACM Components also part of the XMPP-Grid.